Admission

 Admission of Transfer Students

-We welcome applications from qualified students who want to transfer from other colleges or universities.
-Transfer applications are evaluated using the following criteria: the quality of academic performance in previous college courses; the level of preparation and academic achievement in secondary school; academic aptitude and achievement as measured by such tests as the ACT or SAT if they choose to submit standardized scores but they may apply as test optional; and a written essay.
+We welcome applications from qualified students who wish to transfer from other colleges or universities.
+Transfer applications are evaluated using the following criteria: the quality of academic performance in previous college courses; the level of preparation and academic achievement in secondary school; academic aptitude and achievement as measured by such tests as the ACT or SAT if they choose to submit standardized scores and a written essay.
 Personal commitments, involvement in school or community activities, employment, or domestic duties are also considered.
-Any transfer student should be in good academic and social standing at their previous institution and be eligible to return there.
-Normally, the student should have had high school preparation equivalent to Centre’s regular admission requirements.
+Transfer students must be in good academic and social standing at their previous institution and be eligible to return.
 Credit is given for courses comparable to those taught at Centre or those which are compatible with a liberal arts education.
-Credit will be granted only for courses in which the grade attained was “C-” or better.
-Transfer students must complete all of the College’s requirements for graduation.
-In addition, they must complete at least 54 credit hours at Centre, including 23 of the last 30.
-A portion of Centre’s general education requirements may be required through course work at Centre.
+Credit will be granted or courses in which the grade attained was “C-” or better.
+Transfer students must fulfill all of Centre’s graduation requirements.
+This includes completing a minimum of 54 credit hours at Centre, with at least 23 of the final 30 credit hours taken in residence.
+Some general education requirements may also need to be completed through coursework at Centre

 International Students

 Centre welcomes applications from international citizens who have outstanding secondary school records and who meet university entrance requirements in their native countries.
-International students should apply for admission via the Common Application (www.commonapp.org).
+International students should apply for admission via the Common Application (www.commonapp.org) or Coalition for College Application.
 International students may be considered for competitive merit scholarships and for limited need-based financial aid.
 International applicants whose primary language of instruction is not English must present credentials attesting to their proficiency in English.
-Proficiency may be demonstrated the TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the DET (Duolingo English Test).
-Our required minimum for the TOEFL is 90, the IELTS is 7.0, and the DET is 115.
+Proficiency may be demonstrated the TOEFL (Test of English as a Foreign Language - iBT or Essentials), the IELTS (International English Language Testing System), the DET (Duolingo English Test), or the Pearson PTE.
+Our required minimum for the TOEFL iBT is 93, the TOEFL Essentials is 9.5, the IELTS is 7.0, the DET is 125, and the Pearson PTE is 64.
 English proficiency can also be demonstrated by a) strong performance on the reading/writing sections of the SAT or ACT, or b) strong performance in a curriculum taught in English.
 Students who are proficient in English who believe they should be exempt from submitting an English proficiency test may submit an English proficiency test waiver request.
 Additional instructions for international students are on the College’s admission web pages.

 Campus Visits